NVIDIA/nvbmc-docs/security/spdm-solution.md

 Enables or disables mutual authentication feature - by default true, if implemented.
 - **sessions_support**: [true|false];
 Enables support for sessions - by default true, if implemented.
-- **cached_authorization**: [true|false]
+- **cached_measurements**: [true|false]
 [Id device 1],
 [Id device 2];
-Enables initial authorization for the listed RoT devices.
-The initial authorization should be performed without an initiating dbus command.
+Enables initial getting of measurements for the listed RoT devices.
+The initial communication should be performed without an initiating D-Bus command.
-- **cached_authorization_delay**: [seconds];
+- **cached_measurements_delay**: [seconds];
-The initial authorization should be performed after running the deamon with a delay configured by this param.
+The initial communication should be performed after running the daemon with a delay configured by this param.
 Default value: 60.
-- **cached_authorization_renew**: [seconds];
+- **cached_measurements_renew**: [seconds];
-Renew authorization for already authenticated devices after the provided time period.
+Renew getting measurements for already authenticated devices after the provided time period.
 Value of 0 seconds makes no renew available.
 Default value: 0.

-#### SPDM over MCTP conneciton
+#### SPDM over MCTP connection
-The SPDM deamon uses MCTP discovery mechanism to check available MCTP devices.
-The MCTP discovery mechanism is provided by ctrld, implemented in mctp library.
-Once all MCTP capable devices are discovered SPDM deamon will send GET_CAPABILITIES message to all devices to check, which devices support SPDM.

-SPDM messages will be sent using MCTP library.
-The messages are sent using sockets.

-After that part, spdmd should have a list of SPDM responders.
-Any authentication could be initiated in two ways:
+After spdmd discovers SPDM responders, getting measurements could be initiated in two ways:
 1. Redfish client requests for authentication, certificates or measurements from an SPDM responder capable device.
-2. The SPDM deamon initiates authentication after initial delay, getting certificates or measurements basing on provided parameters or the configuration file.
-After that the deamon stores cached values, available for immediate answering on Redfish client queries.
+2. The SPDM daemon initiates authentication after initial delay, getting certificates or measurements basing on provided parameters or the configuration file.
+After that the daemon stores cached values, available for immediate answering on Redfish client queries.

-All cached values like authorization status, certificates and measurements are kept in the SPDM deamon.
+All cached values like authorization status, certificates and measurements are kept in the SPDM daemon and are exposed in D-Bus objects.

-#### Dbus communication layer
+#### D-Bus communication layer
-Dbus communication layer should provide dedicated means to get all information required by Redfish schema, specific for SPDM.
+D-Bus communication layer should provide dedicated means to get all information required by Redfish schema, specific for SPDM.

-SPDM deamon will use dbus API provided by [sdbusplus repo](https://github.com/openbmc/sdbusplus.git).
+SPDM daemon will use D-Bus API provided by [sdbusplus repo](https://github.com/openbmc/sdbusplus.git).

-Dbus requests params
+D-Bus requests params
 Id - could be a mash-up of the eRoT’s id plus protected entity’s Id (Ex: GPU’s Id) "Id" : "<ComponentIntegrity’s Id>" for example: "Chassis/{ChassisId}" or "ComputerSystems/{SystemId}/Processors/{ProcessorId}"